CGI of proposed development from west of the site

 The current site is bordered on its western edge with a row of London Plane trees.
 GLi will maintain these trees, and enhance the northern edge of the site, adjacent to the estate road, by planting semi-mature trees which will grow and provide a greener surrounding to the site.

-CGI of the proposed development from the north of the site.
+Aerial view of the proposed development.
 Click image to enlarge.
 Pinch to zoom

 Transport, parking and access